kaguyabot/Kaguya/README.md

 - 1-4 points are now earned automatically for typing in chat at the same time you earn exp. *Only being able to earn points through betting and "timely" claims was unfun.
 Now, points can be earned passively so that you can buy fish bait, bet, etc. whenever it's convenient!*
 - NSFW age verification requirement has been removed. *It's implied that anyone with access to a NSFW-marked channel is already of age.*

+## Known Bugs:
+- All `osu!` related commands' pp values for the `Hard Rock` mod are marginally wrong.
+This is due to the pp calculation library being out of date.
+All other pp calculations should be accurate within ~1%.

 ## Kaguya Supporter (Monthly Subscription):
 #### Supporter Only Features
 *Kaguya Supporter is a user-bound monthly subscription that grants access to special commands and features.*